AWS Cloud Enterprise Strategy Blog

 Tenets: supercharging decision-making

 “Once you make a decision, the universe conspires to make it happen.” – Ralph Waldo Emerson, essayist & philosopher Thinking is hard; energy intensive even.
 Perhaps that’s the reason we obsess about food.
 One estimate indicates we make over 200 food-related decisions a day.
-Another popular internet statistic boldly states that the average human […]
+Another popular internet statistic boldly states that the average human makes […]

 Value